Michelson interferometer: Twyman–Green interferometer

 The Twyman–Green interferometer is a variation of the Michelson interferometer used to test small optical components, invented and patented by Twyman and Green in 1916.
 The basic characteristics distinguishing it from the Michelson configuration are the use of a monochromatic point light source and a collimator.
 Michelson (1918) criticized the Twyman–Green configuration as being unsuitable for the testing of large optical components, since the available light sources had limited coherence length.
 Michelson pointed out that constraints on geometry forced by the limited coherence length required the use of a reference mirror of equal size to the test mirror, making the Twyman–Green impractical for many purposes.
 Decades later, the advent of laser light sources answered Michelson's objections.

 The use of a figured reference mirror in one arm allows the Twyman–Green interferometer to be used for testing various forms of optical component, such as lenses or telescope mirrors.
 Fig. 6 illustrates a Twyman–Green interferometer set up to test a lens.
 A point source of monochromatic light is expanded by a diverging lens (not shown), then is collimated into a parallel beam.
 A convex spherical mirror is positioned so that its center of curvature coincides with the focus of the lens being tested.
 The emergent beam is recorded by an imaging system for analysis.

 Laser unequal path interferometer

 The "LUPI" is a Twyman–Green interferometer that uses a coherent laser light source.
 The high coherence length of a laser allows unequal path lengths in the test and reference arms and permits economical use of the Twyman–Green configuration in testing large optical components.
 A similar scheme has been used by Tajammal M in his PhD thesis (Manchester University UK, 1995) to balance two arms of an LDA system.
 This system used fibre optic direction coupler.

-Stellar measurements

-The Michelson stellar interferometer is used for measuring the diameter of stars.
-In 1920, Michelson and Francis G. Pease used it to measure the diameter of Betelgeuse, the first time the diameter of a star other than the sun was measured.